jessstapley/RecMapDB/docs/maps_README.md

 a polyploid series, not a contradiction.
 The first fails the marker criterion; the second is the one that appeared in the published analysis.

+## The sex-averaged map length

+For species with undifferentiated sex chromosomes (homogametic): if you have a male and female specific map length the sex-averaged map length = (female map legnth + male map length)/2.
+For species with differentiated sex chromosomes (XY,ZW,XO, a.k.a heterogametic): sex-averaged = sum of sex-averaged autosomes ((female map legnth + male map length)/2) + the length of the map for the homogemetic sex chromosome (Z,X).

 ## The rate is derived and can be updated

 `maps.csv` holds `map_length_cM` and `genome_size_mb`.
 It does **not** hold a recombination